 Who Should Your Hire to Sell a Business With Real Estate?

 While a commercial real estate agent will certainly be qualified to sell the real property attached to your business, they generally lack the expertise required to sell the business itself.
 Of all the complexities involved with business sales, one of the most important is being able to sell it confidentially.
 This is an important nuance of selling a business because of the damage that can be done to a company if customers or competitors find out.
 Keeping the sale confidential is also critical to protecting your business’s sensitive information.
 It is tough for real estate agents to do this because their primary marketing tool is the MLS.
 Usually real estate agents attract real estate investors and not potential business owners.

 Business brokers have the experience and expertise to sell both the business and the real estate and to do it confidentially.
 They know how to market your business to potential buyers and have a network of buyers looking for businesses to purchase.
 Business brokers can also provide you with the most accurate market valuation of your business and real estate, making sure that all factors are considered.
 They have the knowledge and experience to advise potential sellers on figuring out the proper exit strategy based on your personal and financial goals.

-Corporate Investment Business Brokers has completed over 3,000 business sales and purchases over a wide range of industries and sizes.
+Corporate Investment Business Brokers has completed over 3,000 business sales and purchases over a wide range of industries and sizes throughout the Southwest Florida region.
 We have sold many businesses with and without real estate.
 If you are considering selling your company with property or on its own, contact us and get the process started with a free, no obligation business valuation.
 We can help you realize the full potential of your business investment.